Industry Guides13 min read28 April 2026

 • Verify permit-to-work systems are functioning (if applicable)

-• Walk through every area of your workplace looking for hazards
+• Walk through every area looking for hazards with fresh eyes

-• Verify fire extinguishers are present, accessible, and within service date
+• Fire extinguishers present, accessible, within service date

-• Check electrical installations — no exposed wiring, overloaded sockets, or damaged cables
+• Electrical installations clean — no exposed wiring, overloaded sockets, damaged cables

-• Assess housekeeping — clear walkways, proper waste disposal, organised storage
+• General housekeeping — clear walkways, proper waste disposal, organised storage

 Week 3: People and Processes